iciaparicio/explore-cms-en/layout/repositorio-de-layouts_en-US.md

 ---
-description: Consult the list of layouts from the side menu.
+description: "Consult the list of layouts from the side menu."
 ---

 # Layouts repository